intlify/srvmid/packages/h3/docs/functions/useTranslation.md

 }>>>>;
 ```

-use translation function in event handler
+Use translation function in event handler

 ## Type Parameters